vitessio/website/content/en/docs/vreplication/workflow.md

 Name of target keyspace and the associated workflow to SwitchWrites for.
 </div>

 #### action
 **mandatory**

 <div class="cmd">
 action is one of

-* *stop* sets the state of the workflow to Stopped, no further vreplication will happen until restarted
+* *stop* sets the state of the workflow to Stopped: no further vreplication will happen until workflow is restarted
-* *start* starts a Stopped workflows
+* *start* restarts a Stopped workflows
 * *delete* removes the entries for this workflow in \_vt.vreplication
 * *show* returns a JSON object with details about the associated shards and also with all the columns from the \_vt.vreplication table
-* *list-all* returns a list of all running workflows in a keyspace
+* *list-all* returns a comma separated list of all running workflows in a keyspace
 </div>

 #### Example
 ```